ozJSey/object-key-sort-alphabetical/README.md

 # Object Sort Alphabetical

-**The most intelligent object sorting extension for VS Code.
-Automatically sorts objects, interfaces, types, imports, and destructuring patterns alphabetically on save - with perfect formatting preservation and smart prioritization for GraphQL.**
+**Automatically sorts objects, interfaces, types, imports, and destructuring patterns alphabetically on save - with perfect formatting preservation and smart prioritization for GraphQL.**

 ![Demo](assets/demo.gif)

-> 🏆 **What makes this special?** Unlike other formatters, we use the "apartment building" approach - we identify the structure (commas, newlines, spaces) and only swap the content, preserving your exact formatting.
+> 🏆 **What makes this different?** We use the "apartment building" approach - we identify the structure (commas, newlines, spaces) and only swap the content, preserving your exact formatting.
 No opinionated formatting, no conflicts with your linter.

 ## ✨ Features